suyashgupta27/Splitwise-cashflow-minimization/README.md

 # Splitwise-cashflow-minimization
-A basic project based on splitwise algorithm.
+A basic project based on heaps.